Undergraduate study in Drama

 Structuring your BA major in Drama

-You can take a major in Drama as one of your two BA majors (a double major).
+You can take a major in Drama as one of the two components of your double major for a BA.
 You will need to pass at least 120 points (eight courses) towards each of your majors, including at least 45 points (three courses) at Stage III.

 Explore the undergraduate courses you can take as part of a Bachelor of Arts majoring in Drama.
 You would normally take Stage I courses in your first year, Stage II in your second and Stage III in your third.

 You must pass the following courses as part of the Drama major: